-SBA’s 7(a) Loan Guaranty Program offers the actual lender, Bank or Non-bank, a loan guarantee up to 75% of the loan amount.
-These Bank and Non-bank lenders are called “participants” as they participate with the SBA in providing funds to eligible borrowers.
-When a loan is offered under this program, 75% of the funds are guaranteed by the SBA in the event of a default.
+The 7a Program allows for financing of all types of business needs from purchasing real estate and fixed assets to working capital and business acquisitions.
+SBA’s 7(a) Loan Guaranty Program offers the actual lender, Bank or Non-bank, a loan guarantee currently up to 85% of the loan amount for hospitality properties as they are considered a higher risk property type.
 The SBA guarantees or insures the lender against loss resulting from a default and collateral shortfall.
 This guarantee allows the lender to provide for financing not ordinarily offered using conventional policies.

 The SBA 7(a) loan program highlights are:

-- Up to 90% financing
+- Up to 85% financing

 - Fully amortized loans with no balloons

 - Variable and fixed rate financing at 1.25% to 2.75% over prime –